DETACHMENT (VAIRAGYA)

 inclination for solitary places and an aversion for mundane society; constancy

-in spiritual knowledge; and philosophical pursuit of the Absolute Truth—all
+in spiritual knowledge; and philosophical pursuit of Absolute Truth—all

 these I declare to be knowledge, and what is contrary to it, I call ignorance.